Academic AdvisingBack To Top

 For enrichment purposes, junior and senior students are given an option to elect one course per term (to a maximum of four courses) for which only a CR or NC grade is assigned.
 This course must be a true elective in the individual’s program, the prerequisites for which the student has met.
 Courses excluded are those taken in fulfillment of the requirements for the Core of Common Studies, courses for the major or minor including teacher certification and the like or special courses excluded by the individual colleges, schools or programs.
 Arrangements to take a course under the CR/NC option must be made no later than the end of registration by completing the appropriate form available online at Marquette Central.

-After the end of registration, the student does not have the option of changing from CR/NC to regular grading or from regular grading to the CR/NC option.
+After the last day to register for the session in which the class is offered, the student does not have the option of changing from CR/NC to regular grading or from regular grading to the CR/NC option.

 GraduationBack To Top